osmandapp/web/main/docs/user/plugins/nautical-charts.md

-## Nautical map style
+### Set Nautical map style

 Use the map legend for any reference to what is shown on the nautical map.
 [Map legend](../../user/map-legend/nautical-map.md) helps anyone who wants to read a map.
 It explains the symbolic elements on a nautical map and serves as a reference to help you navigate when in doubt.

-### Set Nautical map style

 By setting the Nautical chart style, you can get the best view of the downloaded and displayed nautical data.

 <Tabs groupId="operating-systems">